mcsee/Software-Design-Articles/Articles/Artificial Intelligence/I Want to Build a Learning Companion for New Developers Using AI/readme.md

 We need to decide what personality we want it to have.

-Also how we want it to interact with the user.
+Also, how we want it to interact with the user.

 Finally, we need to make sure it has the skills necessary to teach programming.